Woman performing a deadlift with Olympic bar and plate weights

 4. Energy Expenditure and Metabolic Support

-Strength training with free weights can contribute to increased calorie usage during and after your workout.
+Strength training with free weights can increase calorie usage during and after your workout.
 This is due to the recruitment of multiple muscle groups and the muscle-building effect, which supports a higher resting metabolic rate over time.

 5. Functional Strength Development